 On the dashboard, click Preview.
 An orange strip appears that tells you that you are in a preview mode now.
 You can preview and debug the workspace by visiting your website.
 See the images below.

 Debug Pane at the bottom of imtips.co website.
 The debug window helps you analyze potential errors in the tag.
 This window is visible only to the tag creator and not to the users.

-The debug window shows all the information about the tags, triggers, and data layer.
+The debug window shows all the information about the tags, triggers, and data layers.
 An event summary on the left side provides details on all the events that take place.
-Furthermore, the events also show the tags that you have programmed to fire, their triggers and block triggers if any.
+Furthermore, the events also show the tags that you have programmed to fire, their triggers, and block triggers if any.